mhjarvis/IT-Cybersecurity-Stuff/Security Anlysis/Protocols/SSH_(22).md

     ssh bob@10.10.10.10

-Its also possible to read local privaate keys on a compromised system or add our public key to gain SSH access to a specific user.
+Its also possible to read local private keys on a compromised system or add our public key to gain SSH access to a specific user.

+### Private Key
+If able to obtain a private key, after adding to your .ssh folder, it should be possible to log in as the user that ssh key belongs to.